anycable/docs.anycable.io/docs/quickstart.md

 ```

 You can also use Rails in [standalone mode](./anycable-go/signed_streams.md)
-(no RPC) for Hotwire and Turbo Streams.
+for Hotwire and Turbo Streams.

 ## Laravel {#laravel}